The dollar fell against a basket of major currencies, with investors trimming bets in its favor.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a decline for Greek banks.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the German Parliament approving the Greek bailout.

 CNBC's Carl Quintanilla reports on all the market moving events in Europe today.

 The weakening of the yuan will help boost Chinese profits from overseas ventures as those earnings are brought back to China.